techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 Presentations, on the other hand, cover subjects that can be so specialized as to be irrelevant and uninteresting, and if they consume the entire meeting, new participants may not want to return.
 (I realize that this applies to my own presentations as well.)

-As mentioned previously, the optimal frequency and duration depends on the group.
+As mentioned previously, the optimal frequency and duration of the clinic depends on the group.
 A fifteen minute clinic between presentations, or before they begin, at every meeting, could be a good starting point.

 I describe at the bottom of this article my experience facilitating an internal organization Ruby clinic.<sup id="a1">[[1](#f1)]</sup>